Meh-hn/my_repo/readme.txt

 Hello...
-This is a try to remember how git remot works..
+This is a try to remember how git remote works..

+it is quite fun to push the changes...